 \subsubsection{Analyzing Significance of Proposed Work}

 A kind of blurriness is detected across PhenoCam images for certain GCC values.
-This work also aims to improve the quality of appearance of the forest sites based on a greenness value.
-Therefore, we take some of the blurred sample images from the test set of Harvard Forest and generate synthetic images using our GAN model as shown in Figure \ref{fig:significance}.
-It is observed that the generated images could be utilized to better visualize the appearance of the forest sites in these cases.
-Additionally, plant biologists could leverage these synthetic images to gain a better understanding of other phenotypic attributes.
+This work also aims to improve the visual quality of forest site images based on a greenness value.
+Therefore, we consider blurred sample images from the test dataset of Harvard Forest and generate synthetic images using our GAN model, as shown in Figure \ref{fig:significance}.
+The results indicate that the generated images can improve the visualization of forest site appearances in such cases.
+Moreover, plant biologists could leverage these synthetic images to gain a better understanding of other phenotypic attributes.